PathologyDataScience/HistomicsML/docs/index.rst

 HistomicsML
 ===========

-HistomicsML is an open-source interactive machine-learning software for whole-slide images.
+HistomicsML is an interactive machine-learning software specifically designed for whole-slide images.

-.. note:: HistomicsML is specifically designed for whole-slide images, and does not support smaller images obtained from a traditional microscope.
+A web based interface that displays the whole-slide images is implemented, and a machine learning server is designed for interactive training of classification rules on HistomcisML.

-   Please refer to the related projects at the bottom of this page.
+Please refer to the paper, source code, and related projects for more details.

 .. toctree::
    :maxdepth: 2